TheTrio/Espresso/README.md

 - `print`: Prints a value to the console.
 - `push`: Pushes a value to the end of an array.
 - `pop`: Pops a value from the end of an array by default.
 Takes an optional index to pop from that instead.
+- `dict`: Creates an empty dictionary.
+- `str`: Converts a value to a string.

 ```js
 let count = len("hello"); // 5